 Visiting Hours: Morning: 08:00 am – 10:00 am Afternoon: 2:00 pm-4:00 pm

 Entrance Fee: 1) Local (Malaysian): a) Adult = RM 5.00 b) Child (6-18years) = RM 2.00 c) S.Citizen/Disable = RM 3.00 2) Foreigner (Non-Malaysian): a) Adult = RM 10.00 b) Child (6-18years) = RM 5.00 c) Disable Person = RM 5.00

 For your first step toward seeing Orangutans in the wild, you will need to fly to Kuching International Airport (KCH).

-I was way up in the north after climbing Borneo’s tallest peak in April and the one-way direct flight cost me $100 USD.
+I was way up in the north in Sabah after climbing Mount Kinabalu in April and the one-way direct flight cost me $100 USD.

 Use the beautiful pink-domed ‘Masjid Bahagian Mosque’ as a point of reference, which is only a few minutes walk away from the bus station.
 The place where all the action happens is a further 20 minutes walk from the main gate, so bear this in mind when planning your visit around the feeding times.